Monkestation/monke-wiki/guides/standard-operating-procedure.md

 ## Head of Security

-- You're second in command.
-Act like it.
+- You're below the CE in Chain of Command.
+You've got better things to deal with than command related issues anyway.
 - Read and understand Space Law.
 If there's questions or you need clarification, ask.
+- You're the Warden if there is no Warden.

 ## Head of Personnel